Who We Are and What We Believe

 What Methodists Believe

-The United Methodist Church is an 11-million-strong global church that opens hearts, opens doors and opens minds through active engagement with our world.
+The United Methodist Church, just under 8-million-strong, is a global church that opens hearts, opens doors and opens minds through active engagement with our world.

 John Wesley and the early Methodists placed primary emphasis on Christian living, on putting faith and love into action.
 This emphasis on what Wesley referred to as “practical divinity” has continued to be a hallmark of United Methodism today.